rnkn/binder/README.md

-## Binder is looking for a new maintainer.
-Please get in touch if interested.
+## Binder has moved to https://codeberg.org/divyaranjan/binder/

 Binder
 ======